justinnoor/pfhowto/README.md

 ## Step 2 - Attach the droplet to a cloud-firewall

 Upon creating our droplet we have no firewall enabled, therefore we risk being insecurely exposed to the open internet.
-For this reason we attach the droplet to our [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) immediately before doing anything else.
+For now we will attach our droplet to a [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) immediately before doing anything else.
 Later, after building our [PF](https://man.openbsd.org/pf) ruleset we will detach the droplet from the [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart).

 ## Step 3 - SSH into the droplet